 Most attorneys will provide a free consultation.
 Contact a local attorney to find out your legal rights as to compensation and coverage for property damage and / or personal injuries.
 While AVVO is a wonderful forum, it is not a substitute for having the legal advice from an attorney as to the...Read more »

-Was in a accident on 2-2-18 involving a City Bus I hurt my entire back and right hip I'm on workers comp the insurance company contacted me on 2-13-18 the adjuster I talk 2 said once I'm done with treatment the will pay whatever workers comp don't pay along with pain and suffering in one lump some...
+Was in a accident on 2-2-18 involving a City Bus I hurt my entire back and right hip I'm on workers comp the insurance company contacted me on 2-13-18 the adjuster I talk 2 said once I'm done with treatment the will pay whatever workers comp don't pay along with pain and suffering in...
 Read more »

 You should at least meet with a personal injury attoreny to discuss your legal rights.
 Most personal injury attorneys will provide for a free consultation.
 Insurance companies have adjusters, investigators, and attorneys in their corner.
 You may want to hire an attorney to protect your rights.
 It...Read more »